Middle / High Curriculum

 The National Association of Sport and Physical Education (NASPE) provides the base for our Physical Education Program.

-Fine Arts follow the National Standards for Arts Education (NSAE) that outlines the learning outcomes, for the various art forms, integral to a comprehensive Arts program.
+Fine Arts follows the National Core Arts Curriculum that outlines the learning outcomes, for the various art forms, integral to a comprehensive Arts program.